Wine, Beer, and Spirits Laws and Regulations

 - Explore distribution and sale of alcohol beverages

-This course is offered every year in the spring semester.
+This course is offered each spring semester.